je138/EDA-project/README.md

 ## Summary

 In June 2016, the US Army Corps of Engineers began implementing a new quasi-run-of-river (QRR) floodwater management regime for the Roanoke River.
-The purpose of this analysis is to assess any difference in maximum and mean monthly discharges at the Roanoke Rapids gage station before and after the QRR was implemented.
+The purpose of this analysis is to assess any change in mean daily discharges at the Roanoke Rapids gage station before and after the QRR was implemented.
 Additionally, I will evaluate whether any changes in discharge relate to changes in downstream water quality indicators (DO, temperature, specific conductance).

-The following data is contained in this repository: daily discharge and gage height at the Roanoke Rapids gage station; gage height, dissolved oxygen, water temperature, and specific conductance at the downstream gage stations near Oak City and Jamesville; locations of three gage station sites.
+The following data is contained in this repository: daily discharge and gage height at the Roanoke Rapids gage station; gage height, dissolved oxygen, water temperature, and specific conductance at the downstream gage stations near Oak City; locations of two gage station sites.

 ## Investigators